CtrlK

 Trigger Term Quality

 Includes strong natural trigger terms: 'git worktrees', 'parallel coding', 'blocked on tests', 'builds', 'multiple branches', 'context switching', 'multiple approaches'.
-These are terms users would naturally use when needing this skill.
+These cover a wide range of scenarios a user would naturally describe.

 3 / 3